Actipro/WPF-Controls/Documentation/topics/bars/controls/using-commands.md

 All interactive controls in this product are designed to work well with MVVM patterns and the WPF command model.

-Controls will execute their command when a primary action occurs on the control, and use the command's can-execute result to determine if the control is enabled.
+Controls will execute their command when a primary action occurs on the control, and use the `ICommand.CanExecute` result to determine if the control is enabled.
 Commands can be used to support live preview for gallery items as well.

 ## Control Command Support